unbit/uwsgi-docs/BuildSystem.rst

 CC and CPP
 **********

-This 2 environment variables for uwsgiconfig.py to use an alternative C compiler and C preprocessor.
+These 2 environment variables tell uwsgiconfig.py to use an alternative C compiler and C preprocessor.

 If they are not defined the procedure is the following: